Furbric/appendages/NOTES.md

 * There's a "symmetry" option, checked by default on items where it makes sense, that adds a mirrored duplicate version
 * Changes made to the original model reflect across the vertical axis
 * UI option to enable symmetry when it's not
-* UI option to disable symmetry when it is - two choices, remove the mirrored element or make it an actual duplicate object
+* UI option to disable symmetry when it is - two choices, remove the mirrored element or make it an actual duplicate object (flattening)

+After trying to implement this: Symmetry should probably remain a UI concept and not an appendage concept (apart from something basic like apps having a logical "parent").
+Things get hairy when trying to make getters and setters transparently update the mirror image, for example

 ## Textures